 Never leave assignments or studying for an exam until the last minute to easily avoid unwanted stress.
 There will always be opportunities to hang out with friends, but making sure you start your assignments long before they are due will guarantee that you are never unprepared for class or never have to turn down an offer to spend time with friends.

 Another important thing to remember is to keep everything in perspective.
 One bad grade doesn't mean you will fail a class or drop out of college and one bad day doesn't mean you have a bad life.
 Take things one day at a time and be the best that you can be.
 Don't try to live up to unrealistic expectations placed upon you by yourself or others.
 All that matters is that you try your best and always strive for improvement.

 Are you excited to be back on campus?
-How do you plan to maintain healthy habits during the semester?
+What are your tips for staying healthy in college?
 Let me know in the comments below!